awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 ## Step 6: Install the aws\-ofi\-nccl Plugin<a name="nccl-start-base-plugin"></a>

-The aws\-ofi\-nccl plugin maps NCCL's connection\-oriented transport APIs to libfabric's connection\-less reliable interface\.
-This enables you to use libfabric as a network provider while running NCCL\-based applications\.
+The aws\-ofi\-nccl plugin maps NCCL's connection\-oriented transport APIs to Libfabric's connection\-less reliable interface\.
+This enables you to use Libfabric as a network provider while running NCCL\-based applications\.
 For more information about the aws\-ofi\-nccl plugin, see the [aws\-ofi\-nccl repository](https://github.com/aws/aws-ofi-nccl)\.

 **To install the aws\-ofi\-nccl plugin**